 except asyncio.TimeoutError:

-# Fallback: process each request individually
+# Fallback: process each request individuallyfor item in batch:

 try:

-result = await self._llm_call([item['request']])
+result = awaitself._llm_call([item['request']])

 item['future'].set_result(result[0])